Quantcast

 Getty Images

 Irish Moss has a great reputation for balancing out thyroid production and also lowering cholesterol levels.
 It's also a cold-water seaweed that contains plenty of sulfated polysaccharides.
 This is important as it relates to your skin because sulfated polysaccharides have a remarkable ability to soften your skin as well as your scalp.
-Irish Moss is also the kind of herb that heals skin rashes and eczema and because it's also high in iron, folate, copper, vitamin-C, and chlorophyll, making it a blood purifier that can help to prevent breakouts too.
+Irish Moss is also the kind of herb that heals skin rashes and eczema because it's also high in iron, folate, copper, vitamin C, and chlorophyll, making it a blood purifier that can help to prevent breakouts too.

-You can make your own Irish Moss lotion by combining a teaspoon of a powdered form of the herb with one cup of distilled water, ¼ cup of Aloe Vera gel, and two tablespoons of sweet almond oil.
+You can make your own Irish Moss lotion by combining a teaspoon of a powdered form of the herb with one cup of distilled water, ¼ cup of aloe vera gel, and two tablespoons of sweet almond oil.
 Boil the herb in the water for 20 minutes until it turns into a jelly-like consistency.
-Then add the Aloe Vera and allow the mixture to completely cool.
+Then add the aloe vera and allow the mixture to completely cool.
 Put the gel and oil into a blender and mix until it turns into a white-looking lotion.
 Then apply.

 Dandelion Root

-If you'd prefer not to drink Dandelion Root, put a couple of tea bags into a boiling pot of water, let the bags steep and then put your face over the water.
+If you'd prefer not to drink dandelion root, put a couple of tea bags into a boiling pot of water, let the bags steep, and then put your face over the water.
 You'll automatically have a nourishing and healing face steam.

 Vitamin F